ddessaunet/-frontend-swe-code-challenge/README.md

 ### Your mission

-You will be in charge of developing the main layout of the client-side of the extension.
+You are in charge of coding the main layout of the client-side of this new extension.

 We already have the countries list UI, and we ask you to: